cherisek27/Mongoose-Cheerio/README.md

 ### Overview

-In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
+Create a web app that lets users view and leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.

 ### Before You Begin